cysouw/diathesis/text/c05_case.md

 ### [ N | – ] Nominative drop {#sec:case-nominative-drop}

 In German it is typically not possible to have a sentence in which the nominative subject is dropped.
 For the few verbs that allow the nominative subject to be absent, a valency-simulating pronoun *es* has to be inserted (see [@sec:intro-es] for more details on this pronoun).
-For example, with some intransitive 'dispersion' verbs like *stinken* 'to stink' [@next a] it is possible to leave out the origin of the dispersion [@next b] to indicate the effect without knowledge of the cause.
+For example, with some intransitive dispersion verbs like *stinken* 'to stink' [@next a] it is possible to leave out the origin of the dispersion [@next b] to indicate the effect without knowledge of the cause.

 ::: ex
 a.
 Der Müll stinkt.
 b.
 Hier stinkt es aber.
 :::

-For 'weather' verbs like *wehen* 'to be windy' [@next] it is arguably not a nominative that is dropped, but a nominative that is optionally added.
+For weather verbs like *wehen* 'to be windy' [@next] it is arguably not a nominative that is dropped, but a nominative that is optionally added.
 I will discuss such additions separately (see [@sec:case-nominative-addition]).
 However, there does not appear to be a clear overt grammatical distinction between a verb like *stinken* that allows for an optional nominative drop and a verb like *wehen* an optional nominative addition.

 ::: ex
 a.
 Es weht.